 It used to be that the month-end financial reporting package consisted of an income statement and balance sheet, and maybe a statement of cash flows.
 These are the three basic statements that every bookkeeper can easily generate at the end of each month.
-As technology has advanced and entrepreneurs are getting more and more data-driven, it is critical for financial leaders to be better at tracking trends, analyzing the changes and trends, and incorporating data from operations into overall viewpoints for the CEO and Management Team.
+As technology has advanced and business owners have become more and more data-driven, it’s become critical for financial leaders to be better at tracking trends, analyzing the changes, and incorporating data from operations into overall viewpoints for the CEO and Management Team.

-The month-end package is not just comprised of your financial statements.
+The month-end package is no longer comprised of your company’s financial statements alone.
 Just as the role of the accounting department and the role of the CFO continues to evolve, so should the month-end report.
 The month-end report should be a collection of management reports that capture key data your team can use to make decisions and drive the business.
 It should include much more than just your financial statements.

 What Should Your Month-End Reports Contain?